yjkedwards/circRNAFlow/quick_start_2/README.md

 ```
 **NOTE**: within the file you create, *be sure* to customize the directories/paths in the file so that they exist on your system and so that they point to this clone of the repo.

-7. Customize run_pipe_demo.sh and config file as necessary.
+7. Customize run_pipe_demo.sh and the config file (demo.confi)  as necessary.

-Set the PROFILES variable to be "singularity,slurm".
+Set the PROFILES variable (in run_pipe_demo.sh) to be "singularity,slurm".
 The paths in the nextflow run command for inputs should already properly resolve to data on disk if steps 1 and 2 above were carried out.
 Otherwise, if the data above were downloaded, but in different areas, or saved with different names, then update the paths as necessary.

 The config file (demo.config) in this directory, is set up to use singularity images pulling them from dockerhub.
 If that is not desired and .sif files are preferred, update the config file to use .sif images under the "sif_images" directory.